tigerchen52/Biomedical-Entity-Linking/README.md

 ```
 python train.py -help
 ```
-Once complete the data preparation and environment setup, we can evaluate the model via `train.py`.
+Once completing the data preparation and environment setup, we can evaluate the model via `train.py`.
 We have also provided datasets after preprocessing, you can just run the mode without downloading.
 ```
 python3 train.py -dataset ncbi